Creative research exploring the politics of immigration and the environment through planting

-Funded by the Brigstow Institute, this initiative will work collaboratively with relevant communities, gardeners and artists (Charli Clark and Paul Hurley) to explore issues around immigration.
-Two plots will be designed and developed in Royal Fort Gardens, University of Bristol on land adjacent to the Ivy Gate – work will begin Spring 2021.
+Funded by the Brigstow Institute, this initiative worked collaboratively with relevant communities, gardeners and artists (Charli Clark and Paul Hurley) to explore issues around immigration.
+Two plots were designed and developed in Royal Fort Gardens, University of Bristol on land adjacent to the Ivy Gate – work began in Spring 2021.

-The team will co–design two hospitable spaces with and for migratory humans and nonhumans.
-The two plots will be thematically connected by themes of north/south and coming/going.
-They will seek to reflect the human experiences and cultures of global migration, but will also be designed to be welcoming and appropriate to the needs of other species’ migration.
-The site will take the role of a living laboratory to open up spaces for new conversations and thinking around the politics of immigration and planting.
+The team co–designed two hospitable spaces with and for migratory humans and nonhumans.
+The two plots were thematically connected by themes of north/south and coming/going.
+They sought to reflect the human experiences and cultures of global migration but were also designed to be welcoming and appropriate to the needs of other species’ migration.

 - What do we need to create spaces hospitable to migrations of humans and nonhumans?